TheRealManual/OneNote-Whiteboard-Scanner/README.md

 # OneNote Whiteboard Scanner

 A Windows desktop application for digitizing whiteboard content using computer vision and AI.
-Captures images from a webcam, processes them locally, and outputs vector graphics that can be sent directly to OneNote notebooks.
+Captures images from a webcam, processes them locally, and outputs vector graphics and Ink Strokes that can be sent directly to OneNote notebooks.

 Version: 1.0
 License: MIT